prarthanashetty29/prarthanashetty29/README.md

-# Hi there, I'm Prarthana, and you just found the right candidate! 👋
+# Hi there, I'm Prarthana, and you just found the right candidate!👋

 I'm a graduate student at Northeastern University pursuing a Master of Science in Information Systems with a major in Big Data Analytics and Data Engineering.
 I specialize in crafting end-to-end data pipelines, integrating complex datasets, and creating impactful visualizations.
 With experience in Data Analysis, automation and Quality Assurance from previous roles, I bring both precision, creativity and innovation to every project, turning raw data into strategies and stories